 We aim to ensure children’s education is holistic rather than focused narrowly on purely academic aspects of learning, providing pupils with a rounded education, including learning how to work and play together, understanding and respecting others’ points of view, respecting and applying rules and understanding why these exist.
 Our Pupil Parliament provide a platform for debate and democracy with every child having a say in how the school operates.

 We aim to prepare pupils to contribute to society and culture throughout their lives, and enable them to participate actively and positively in the life of the school, their local community and wider society.
 We encourage pupils to value themselves and their unique contributions to their own and others’ lives, and in turn to value and celebrate others and their qualities and abilities.

 At Northfield St. Nicholas assemblies take place twice a week on a Monday and Friday.
 Monday assemblies focus on our Learning Behaviours (Try New Things , Work Hard, Concentrate, Improve, Push Yourself , Imagine, Understand others, Don’t Give Up!).
-We also invite the Reverend Michael and Friends from the local church (St Margaret’s) to do Open the Book Assemblies once a fortnight.
+We also invite the Friends from the local church (St Margaret’s) to do Open the Book Assemblies regularly.
 Friday Assembly is our Celebration Assembly and focuses on the achievements of the children during the week.
 Assemblies are an opportunity to share our values and celebrate our successes, as well as being an opportunity for the children to reflect on their own personal goals.
-The school welcomes a range of visitors to assemblies and look forward to having different people to share with us in the autumn term.
+The school also welcomes a range of visitors to assemblies.